kinnay/Nintendo-File-Formats/src/libs/lms/msbf.md

 ## [LMS](../../formats.md#lms) > [Overview](overview.md) > Flow Chart (MSBF)

 This file is identified by the magic number `MsgFlwBn`.
-The format is responsible for handling of actions defined by nodes.
+The format is responsible for holding flowcharts.

 | Type | Description |
 | --- | --- |
 | `FLW3` | [Nodes](#flw3-Block) |
 | `FEN1` | [Flowchart Labels](#ref1-Block) |
 | `REF1` | ? |

-## FEN1 Block
-This block contains the flowchart [labels](overview.md#hash-tables).
-The index of a flowchart is the location of it's Entry Node.

 ## FLW3 Block
 This section is responsible for holding all the [nodes](#Nodes).